What is a Patent?

 Duration of a Patent

-A patent can last up to 14 years; if it is renewed annually from the third (3) year, seventh (7) year and tenth (10) year It is important to pay an annual renewal fee to keep it in force.
-The patent expires after 14 years.
+A patent provides protection for 20 years to an inventor for a new product or process in return for the disclosure of their invention.
+It is renewed annually from the first anniversary of filing until the 20th anniversary of filing It is important to pay an annual renewal fee to keep it in force.
+The patent expires after 20 years.

 Why is it important to register a patent?